the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Interactions with Forms and Events

 Let's add another interaction for the application to experience forms and events in React.
 The interaction is a search functionality.
-The input of the search field should be used to filter your list temporary based on the title property of an item.
+The input of the search field should be used to temporarily filter your list based on the title property of an item.

 In the first step, you are going to define a form with an input field in your JSX.